Saturday, September 24, 2022

 Beach Street Video, Watsonville, CA-Open

-Bette's Flicks, San Anselmo, CA-Open
+Bette's Flicks, San Anselmo, CA-Closed in 2022

 Bizarro World, Davis, CA-Open

-Broadway Video, Long Beach, CA-Open
+Broadway Video, Long Beach, CA-Closed in 2023, but could possibly reopen.

 Bronco Video, Anaheim, CA-Open